Copycat Skills and Disclosure Costs: Evidence from Peer Companies’ Digital Footprints

 Date Written: November 8, 2018

-The empirical challenge of identifying copycats and copycatted firms in a public disclosure setting hinders our understanding of copycat behavior and proprietary costs.
-We tackle this challenge by tracking the digital footprints of investment companies that view peer companies’ portfolio disclosures on the SEC EDGAR website.
-We find that, from the voluminous information disclosed by peer firms, copycat firms can identify profitable trades that outperform other disclosed trades by 5.5% annually.
-Such stock-screening skills stem from their intensive research effort and timely retrieval of peers’ disclosures.
-More importantly, we find that the proprietary costs to the copycatted disclosing firm are not homogeneous but depend on important contexts unexplored in the prior literature.
-Copycats inflict greater damage to the performance of the disclosing firm when copycats are sophisticated, when disclosed trading strategies take longer to complete, and when disclosed stock holdings are characterized by high information asymmetry.
-Overall, our study provides new insights into copycat skills and proprietary costs, with implications for disclosure regulations and managers’ disclosure policies.
+The disclosure literature has studied proprietary costs by focusing on the disclosing firms and their disclosure decisions, while offering limited insights into peer companies’ copycatting behavior.
+In this paper, we examine whether copycats profit from imitating peer companies, the sources of their copycatting skills, and more importantly, under what conditions copycats cause competitive harm and impose proprietary costs on disclosing companies.
+We identify copycatting companies by tracking the digital footprints of investment companies that view disclosures on the SEC EDGAR website.
+We find that, from the voluminous peer disclosures, copycat companies are able to identify profitable trades that outperform other disclosed trades by 5.5% annually.
+Such stock-screening skills are related to their sophistication and the intensity of their research.
+Finally, we find that proprietary costs are not homogeneous but rather depend on the characteristics of both the copycats and the disclosed information.
+Copycats inflict greater damage on the performance of disclosing companies when they possess greater skills, when disclosed trading strategies take longer to complete, and when disclosed stock holdings are characterized by high information asymmetry.

 Keywords: Copycat, Disclosure, SEC EDGAR, Hedge Fund, Investment Company, Investment Research, Proprietary Cost